aws-amplify/amplify-ui/.changeset/spicy-queens-happen.md

 '@aws-amplify/ui-vue': minor
 ---

-New authCheck feature, to check if a user is authenticated or not
+New authStatus feature, to check if a user is authenticated or not